 Why is this medication prescribed?

-Fenfluramine is used to control seizures in children from 2 years of age and older with Dravet syndrome (a disorder that begins in early childhood and causes seizures and later may lead to developmental delays and changes in eating, balance, and walking).
+Fenfluramine is used to control seizures in children from 2 years of age and older with Dravet syndrome (a disorder that begins in early childhood and causes seizures and later may lead to developmental delays and changes in eating, balance, and walking) and Lennox-Gastaut syndrome (LGS) (a disorder that causes seizures and developmental delays).
 Fenfluramine is in a class of medications called anticonvulsants.
 It is not known exactly how fenfluramine works, but it increases the amount of natural substances in the brain that may reduce seizure activity.

 How should this medicine be used?